 As I enjoy learning, especially when it's also a chance of procrastinating on my goals, I decided to build a project using asyncio.
 Afterward, feeling guilty for the time wasted, I decided to write this tutorial with what I learned in the process.

-This article aims to provide the basics of how to use asyncio for making asynchronous requests to an API.
+This article aims to provide the basics of how to use Python's asyncio and aiohttp to do asynchronous requests to an API.
 I focus mostly on the actual code and skip most of the theory (besides the short introduction below).
 However, if you are looking for a more in-depth introduction to asyncio, check the recommendations in the references1.

 asyncio in 30 Seconds or Less

 asyncio is a Python library that allows you to execute some tasks in a seemingly concurrent2 manner.
 It is commonly used in web-servers and database connections.
 It is also useful for speeding up IO-bound tasks, like services that require making many requests or do lots of waiting for external APIs3.

 The essence of asyncio is that it allows the program to continue executing other instructions while waiting for specific processes to finish (e.g., a request to an API).
 In this tutorial, we will see how to use asyncio for accelerating a program that makes multiple requests to an API.

 Sequential vs. Asynchronous

 So let's get down to business.
 To get the most out of this tutorial, try running the code yourself.
 You can copy-and-paste the code in a Jupyter Notebook and run it without modifications.
 Just remember to first install the required libraries (